 Disheartened by the 2016 election and disenchanted with both the Republican & Democratic Party leadership, he decided to return to his political roots.
-Currently Ronnie is working with a diverse group of friends across the aisle to build “People’s PAC”, and has declared his official candidacy for President of The United States for 2020 as an unaffiliated person.
-His plan is to heal and unite a divided nation and to find real solutions by encouraging a diverse electorate and Congress to, “Meet Me In The Middle”.
+Ronnie declared his official candidacy for President of The United States for 2020 as an unaffiliated person, but after consulting with his team decided to suspend his Presidential campaign and shift his focus on 2022 and running for US Congress as a Senator from CA. His plan is to heal and unite a divided nation and to find real solutions by encouraging a diverse electorate and Congress to, “Meet Me In The Middle”.